smallkirby/ReconArchiver/README.md

 - Collected data is archived into tar ball.
 - Archived data is automatically sent to remote drives.
 (This repo wouldn't include these code.)

+## Appendix Tools
+- Some of code is not for collecting/archinving data.
+- Access web services of my accounts to check whether my `private` account is accidentaly published or not.

 ## Target data
 - Blog
 - Twitter